rathink4/Periodic-Table-CSS/README.md

 ## Using the Repository

-Git clone the repository and then in the project directory, you can run:
+Git clone the repository and then `cd pt-app` into project directory; then you can run:

 ### `npm start`